polkadot-developers/substrate-docs/README.md

 excluded.
 These paths are not regex-supported and just doing a plain string matching.
 They are excluded because for:

-- `/substrate-io-staging.netlify.app`: internal staging site.

 - `/rustdocs`: all paths to `/rustdocs/<splat>` are going to be redirected to [https://paritytech.github.io/substrate/<splat>](https://paritytech.github.io/substrate).
 The redirection is handled by netlify redirect feature.
 Gatsby server will just rendered them as 404 pages.

-- `/www.substrate.io`, `/docs.substrate.io`: these are public substrate.io pages that can be remove
-  from the excluded list once [substrate.io](https://www.substrate.io) is launched.

 - `/crates.io`, `/fonts.gstatic.com`, `/github.com`, `/wwww.nuget.org`: they either have
   rate-limiting check or doesn't welcome web crawlers to fetch them and just return a 404 page.